A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Introduction

-Based on previous experiences, it is not possible to define a universal EMD (or EEMD) denoising strategy which is valid in all contexts.
-Instead, ad-hoc solutions have to be designed or tuned for the specific signals under examination.
-In this regards, the application of an EMD-based denoising strategy to transient signals or to signals characterised by a non-stationary noise, is addressed in a very partial way, to the authors' knowledge.
-The development and the application of such a strategy to signals recorded during ditching experiments offers an opportunity to address this situation.
-In particular, in this paper an Ensemble Empirical Mode Decomposition (EEMD) denoising strategy is applied to the analysis of the force measured during the controlled water entry with horizontal speed of fuselage models.
-The denoising method exploits a proper interval thresholding, to improve the quality of the filtered data.
-The method is tested and validated first on a synthetic signal and on a dry test in which only the inertial force is acting, and thus the force can be easily retrieved based on the imposed motion.
-Hence, it is applied to the actual force measurements.
+In particular, in this paper an Ensemble Empirical Mode Decomposition (EEMD) denoising strategy is developed and applied to the analysis of the force measured during the controlled water entry with horizontal speed of fuselage models.
+The denoising method exploits a proper interval thresholding, to improve the quality of the denoised data.
+The method is tested and validated first on a synthetic signal and on a dry test, in which only the inertial force acts, which can be easily derived based on the mass of the body and the imposed acceleration.
+Hence, the method is applied to the real force measurements.